 - NM wire is lighter than metallic sheathed wiring, so it is easier to handle.

-- It is cheaper than metal-sheathed wiring.
+- NM wire is cheaper than metal-sheathed wiring.

-- NM cable is easier to strip since the sheathing is plastic, not metal.
+- NM cable is easier to rip since the sheathing is plastic, not metal.
 Though a ripping tool makes your job easier, you can also cut the sheathing with a utility knife and rip it back by hand.

 - NM cable is easier to attach to framing members, requiring only light-weight plastic cable staples.

-All factors considered DIY electricians will find their projects easier and cheaper to complete when using NM wiring.
-Remember, though, that there are situations in which NM cable cannot be used, such as outdoors or when wiring is exposed along the face of foundation walls.
+There are situations in which NM cable cannot be used, such as outdoors or when wiring is exposed along the face of foundation walls.
 In these instances, the electrical code calls for conduit installations.